-We have audited the financial statements of the governmental activities and each major fund of the West Virginia Department of Transportation, Division of Highways (the Division) as of and for the year ended June 30, 2007, which collectively comprise the West Virginia Department of Transportation, Division of Highways basic financial statements and have issued our report thereon dated November 16, 2007.
+We have audited the financial statements of the governmental activities, the aggregate discretely presented component units, each major fund and the aggregate remaining fund information of the West Virginia Department of Transportation (the Department) as of and for the year ended June 30, 2007, which collectively comprise the West Virginia Department of Transportation's basic financial statements and have issued our report thereon dated December 6, 2007.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Other auditors audited the financial statements of the Parkways, Economic Development and Tourism Authority, a discretely presented component unit, as described in our report on the Department's financial statements.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.